DrillingInfo/chef-jenkins/README.md

 * jenkins[:server][:port] - TCP listen port for the Jenkins server
 * jenkins[:server][:url] - Base URL of the Jenkins server
 * jenkins[:server][:plugins] - Download the plugins in this list, bypassing update center.
+* jenkins[:server][:lock_version] - If true and jenkins[:version] is 'latest', then the version and sha-256 of the war file that is installed will be recorded in the jenkins[:version] and jenkins[:war_sha] properties respectively.
+Doing so will lock the jenkins install to that version until manually modified.
+By default, this attribute is set to false
 * jenkins[:node][:name] - Name of the node within Jenkins
 * jenkins[:node][:description] - Jenkins node description
 * jenkins[:node][:executors] - Number of node executors